Skip to content

 Seoul

 Myeongdong is not only a shopping destination but a foodie’s go-to as well.
 You’ll find stalls and stalls of a wide range of food.
-From fried milk to baked cheese skewers, grilled lobster, Tteokgalbi meatballs, strawberry mochi, and so many other things, you’ll not run out of options.
+You’ll not run out of options, from fried milk to baked cheese skewers, grilled lobster, Tteokgalbi meatballs, strawberry mochi, and many other things.
 Unlike the majority of South Korea, most of these stalls don’t accept credit cards, so bring cash along just in case.

 The Statue of Gangnam Style